-CFC receives a substantial amount of contributed services from volunteers who provided management and program support as well as professional services in connection with the rehabilitation of the education section of its main building.
+CFC receives a substantial amount of contributed services from volunteers for management and program support.

 No amounts for donated services related to management and program support have been reflected in the accompanying financial statements because they did not meet the criteria for recognition under FASB ASC Topic 958-605.